 A tiny platinum medallion on the back lid is engraved “Only Watch 7”, a reference to the number of years Only Watch has taken place.

 Originally conceived as a limited edition of 10 watches, only two examples of Mosaïque were produced to date due to the difficulty in inlaying the case and dial.
-The series may be completed in the future.
+The series may be completed in the future, with several watches slated to go to members of the Barbier-Mueller family.

 The Mosaïque carries an estimate of SFr110,000 to SFr200,000, or about US$115,000 to US$208,000.
 It will be sold alongside the other Only Watch 2017 timepieces by Christie’s in Geneva on November 11, 2017.